zgraveyard/codeigniter-amazon-sdk/README.md

 ## Installation

-* Remember to copy the config/storage.php file to your config directory and fill out your aws.information.
+* Remember to copy the config/awslib.php file to your config directory and fill out your aws.information.
+* you can leave it at the spark/amazon-sdk/xxx/config directory.

 ## Usage:
 * Copy the config/storage.php file to your config directory and fill out your aws.